How to choose a hotel is always a challenge, because the right accommodation can make or break your entire trip.

 Some ratings come from respected third parties but others are determined by guests.
 It’s best to pick a ratings system you respect and then check a hotel you know.
 That will help you understand the system and apply it to other hotels.

 Don’t be fooled by the millions of pictures of beautiful hotel rooms scattered across the web.
+There are many factors to consider when choosing a hotel and some may be easier to determine than others.

 It’s tempting: you find a great deal and you want to nab it quickly.
 Don’t do it, not before you read everything.
 Does the hotel reserve the right to downgrade your room?
 Give you one without a window?
 Turn you away if they are overbooked?
 Charge you for the “free” airport shuttle?
 In fact, it’s a great idea to ask for a list of all fees you could be charged when you check in so you are completely aware.
 While great deals do exist, things like incredibly cheap luxury hotels are hard to come by, so be wary if things seem too good to be true.